syncfusion-content/windowsforms-docs/WindowsForms/theme_studio/theme-studio.md

 N> You can enter the assembly name of your own choice while exporting.
 But remember that the assembly (*.dll) name will be custom theme name, when you refer it in your WinForms application.

-## Using customized theme in a windows forms application
+## Using customized theme in a Windows Forms application

-You can now add the exported assembly in your windows forms application and set the custom theme to the appropriate controls.
+You can now add the exported assembly in your Windows Forms application and set the custom theme to the appropriate controls.
 In this illustration, we are going to witness the custom theme set for SfDataGrid.

 **Step 1:**

-Attach the exported assembly (*.dll) in your windows forms project.
+Attach the exported assembly (*.dll) in your Windows Forms project.

 ![Export dialog in Theme Studio for Windows Forms](ThemeStudio_images/Export-dialog-theme-studio.png)